 The selection of the appropriate instrument and consumables should be made by the laboratory medicine department, in partnership with the staff of the clinical service.
 The selection shall take into account the evaluation reports on the equipment produced by the Department of Health, MHRA or other evaluations as published in the literature.
 Other considerations include ease of use by non-laboratory staff, training issues, compatibility (including comparability of results) with laboratory based tests, connectivity (ie interfacing with hospital/laboratory information management systems), maintenance, vendor support and running costs.
-Any device being considered must have a UKCA/CE mark to ensure it is fit for purpose and of suitable quality.
+Under the European In Vitro Diagnostic Medical Device Directive, any device being considered must have a CE mark to ensure it is fit for purpose and of suitable quality.